-Figure 57 Network Setting > Broadband > Cellular IP Passthrough > Enable Warning
+Figure 60 Network Setting > Broadband > Cellular IP Passthrough > Enable Warning

-Table 23 Network Setting > Broadband > IP Passthrough
+Table 25 Network Setting > Broadband > IP Passthrough

-LABEL DESCRIPTION

-IP Passthrough I IP Passthrough Management

-IP Passthrough IP Passthrough allows a LAN computer on the local network of the Zyxel Device to have access to web services using the public IP address.
+Table 20 Treff of the graduation in Fascing Cogn LABEL DESCRIPTION IP Passthrough Management IP Passthrough IP Passthrough allows a LAN computer on the local network of the Zyxel Device to have access to web services using the public IP address.
 When IP Passthrough is configured, all traffic is forwarded to the LAN computer and will not go through NAT.

-Table 23 Network Setting > Broadband > IP Passthrough (continued)
+Table 25 Network Setting > Broadband > IP Passthrough (continued)

 LABEL DESCRIPTION Passthrough Mode Select Dynamic to allow traffic to be forwarded to the first LAN computer on the local network of the Zyxel Device.
 Select Fixed to specify a computer (for example, Client A) by entering its MAC address.
 Note: This field will show upon enabling IP Passthrough in the previous field.
-Troite.
-This field will show open chapling if I assumodgiff in the provides field.
 Passthrough to fixed MAC Enter the MAC address of a LAN computer on the local network of the Zyxel Device upon selecting Fixed in the previous field.
 Note: This field will show upon selecting Fixed in the previous field.
 Apply Click this to save your changes.
 Cancel Click this to exit this screen without saving.